William J. Duane

 William John Duane (May 9, 1780 – September 27, 1865) was an American politician and lawyer from Pennsylvania.

 Duane served a brief term as United States Secretary of the Treasury in 1833.
-His refusal to withdraw Federal deposits from the Second Bank of the United States led to his dismissal by President Andrew Jackson.
+His refusal to withdraw Federal deposits from the Second Bank of the United States led to his dismissal by President Andrew Jackson for which the president was censured.
+Duane was replaced by Roger B. Taney as Treasury Secretary.

 Early life

 Duane was born on May 9, 1780, in Clonmel, County Tipperary, Ireland.
 Duane emigrated to the United States with his parents, William Duane, and Catherine Corcoran in 1796, settling in Philadelphia.

 In Ireland, his father had apprenticed with a local paper, the Hibernian Advertiser, that supported the Volunteer movement for reform, and celebrated the American struggle for independence.
 Duane senior then produced his paper in East India Company administered Bengal, until deported by order of the Governor General.
 In London, he edited The Telegraph as an active member of the city's federation of democratic clubs, the London Corresponding Society and a United Irishman.

 In Philadelphia, Duane assisted his father in publishing the Aurora, a pro-Jeffersonian Philadelphia newspaper, until 1806.
 He became an influential lawyer and served several terms in the Pennsylvania General Assembly, becoming one of the most powerful state politicians in Pennsylvania at the time.